 - If the profit center is segmented, select the correct segment from the drop down menu (7).
 Set the percentage that should be imported, normally 100% except, for instance, for commissions, and the tax percentage.
 This option is only available if the interface has been set to exclude tax.
 All revenues should be displayed excluding tax in PMI.

-- If an account is a food account, and it needs to be included in your food sales, click on the fork icon (8); it will turn black instead of grey; this will indicate that it is a food account.
+- If an account is a food account, and it needs to be included in your food sales, click on the fork icon (8) it will turn blue instead of grey.
+This will indicate that it is linked as a food revenue account.

 - By clicking on the Exclude in total, which is only visible for segmented profit centers, you can determine if the account’s value should be included in the total or not.
 If, for instance, the room revenue is imported from a separate total room sales account, all the segmented revenues should be excluded from the total.